Pretty-Good-Freedom-Tech/grapevine-notation-and-terminology/README.md

 # Variables

 ## variables:
-- r: oGrapeRankRating, a.k.a "grapevine rating" or simply "rating"
+- r: oGrapeRankRating, a.k.a "grapevine-formatted rating," "grapevine rating" or simply "rating"
 - R: aGrapeRankRatings, an array of ratings r
 - S: oGrapeRankScorecard, a.k.a "scorecard"
 - G: aGrapeRankScorecards, an array of scorecards S